-For the 2014-15 academic year, Davenport University will conduct a pilot program involving all students who have declared as Accounting Majors (BBA -- Accounting).
-To be eligible for this program, incoming accounting students must acknowledge that they understand the following criteria and benefits once accepted into the program.
+To be eligible for this program, all students in these programs must acknowledge that they understand the following criteria and benefits once accepted into the program.

 To be eligible to receive the benefits of Davenport University's Employment Guarantee, graduates must:

-- Achieved a final GPA of 3.00 or better within their major and overall, and have completed program within 6 years of start.
+- Achieved a final GPA of 3.00 or better for programs within the Donald W. Main College of Business and College of Technology, or a GPA of 3.5 or better in the College of Health Professions, and have completed program within 6 years of start.